yiisoft/docs/014-docs.md

 Documentation for a package could either be in `README.md` or `docs/{language}` where `{language}` is language code.
 Usually `docs` is there if the package usage or configuration is not trivial or there's a need for translation.

+Some indicators that it is time to create `docs`:

+1. Need for translation.
+2. Existence of multiple separate topics each of these is big by itself.

+If the total length of readme is less than about 200 lines, it is fine to keep documentation in the readme.

 ## Definitive guide

 The definitive guide, [yiisoft/docs/guide](https://github.com/yiisoft/docs/tree/master/guide/en)